Applying to the Women’s Peacebuilding Leadership Program (WPLP)

-- Must be a Kenyan citizen from a conflict-affected community.
+- Must be from a conflict-affected community.

 - A 4-year undergraduate degree, preferably in the social sciences.
 Candidates who do not meet these criteria but have undergraduate work of at least two years and have extensive peacebuilding experience may be considered.

 - Applicants must have an undergraduate GPA of at least 2.75 (based on a four-point scale).

 - Proficient written and spoken English language skills.

 - At least two years of experience in peacebuilding or related work: conciliation, mediation, trauma healing, advocacy, restorative justice, community development, or relief work.

 - Recommendations and support from a local organization and other peacebuilding actors.

 What documents do I need in order to apply?

 - Three letters of recommendation: